avishaan/codehatcher.github.io/_posts/2019-04-19-backlog-story-delivery.md

 ### 6. Connect Branch
 A new branch in the codebase needs to be created following the Tracker format here: For example, creating a branch with the name 123123-super-cool-feature will attach it to the story with id 123123.
 ### 7. Test Cases
-First commit onto branch should be applicable test cases as specified in the story.
+A first commit onto branch should be applicable test cases as specified in the story.
 ### 8. Finish Story
 Stories are only marked as finished once the code has been: